wences-sanchez/Knowledge-Base/pages/AWS Certified Cloud Practitioner Exam Guide (highlights).md

 			  Service limits: Checks your AWS account to identify whether you are approaching any service limits or quotas.
 For example, when using the AWS Auto Scaling service, you have a default limit of configuring up to 200 launch configurations per Region.
 Should you start to exceed more than 80% of this limit, you will see an alert in Trusted Advisor.
 		- -
 		- -
-		- The difference of cloud computing against just virtualization. #flashcard
+		- The difference of cloud computing against just virtualization.
 			- One of the primary characteristics of a cloud computing provider is the ability to provision virtualized infrastructure resources using a self-service management tool.
 AWS offers such tools in the form of its Management Console (accessible via a web browser), command-line interface (CLI), and direct access to its software application programming interfaces (APIs), to enable customers to provision their resources such as servers, network, storage, and databases.
 By offering well-defined APIs and enabling automation, cloud providers have made it possible for customers to provision necessary resources using a self-service model.
 Customers do not have to wait in a queue to get their resources deployed while a cloud engineer performs the necessary configuration for them.
 Customers can interact with the cloud services directly using API calls, and spin up their own resources in a matter of minutes.
 		- -
 		- -
-		- About cloud implementation models #flashcard
+		- About cloud implementation models
 			- When it comes to deploying cloud services for your organization, you need to consider which deployment model will suit your business.
 The decision will be taken based on several factors, such as the industry you are in, compliance and regulatory issues, and also cost management and flexibility of configuration.

 			  There are three primary models of deployment, listed as follows: